 Fall is one of my favorite seasons for getting outside and especially in October, the North Cascades put on the best fall show in the state!
-Huckleberries turn orange, blueberries turn red, and the spectacular alpine larch turns a dazzling iridescent green-ish/gold.
+Huckleberries turn orange, blueberries turn red, and the spectacular alpine larch turns a dazzling electric gold/green.

-If you do head to the North Cascades during fall, don’t forget extra layers and gear!
+If you do head to the North Cascades during fall, don’t forget your extra layers and gear.
 The weather changes rapidly in the mountains this time of year.
-I can’t count the number of times I’ve set off under sunny skies in my shorts and tank and then suddenly ended up at the top in freezing, cloudy, and even snowy conditions.
-I sure was glad I had pants and extra layers!
+I can’t count the number of times I’ve set off under sunny skies in my shorts and tank and then found myself only hours later in freezing, cloudy, and even snowy conditions.
+I sure was glad I packed extras.

 Here are four of my favorite fall destinations!